kristinriebe/solarsystem-workshop/README.md

     - `texture` image for the planet
     - `color` RGB triplet for the planet

-* In your main-function, write a loop to create more than one planet at once, with different names and sizes.
+* In your `main`-function, write a loop to create more than one planet at once, with different names and sizes.
 Use the column `art_distance` from the provided csv-file to set the planets apart, e.g. along the +`x`-axis, using `location` when adding the sphere.

 * Take care to **scale down the radii** of the planets and the Sun to something between 0 and 10 Blender units, otherwise they may be too big to be visible in your Blender scene.
 (A basic size scale factor of 1/100,000 is a good value.
 For better visual impressions, increase the size of rocklike planets (Mercury, Venus, Earth, Mars) by a factor of 6, gas planets by a factor of 2.)

 ##Sun material adjustments
-The Sun is special, since its a self-glowing star.
-Thus it needs some material adjustments.
+The Sun is special, since it is a self-glowing star.
+Thus its material needs to be adjusted.
-In general, you can discover the available attributes for objects and materials via the *Python Console*:
+In general, you can always discover the available attributes for objects and materials via the *Python Console*:

 * First get the Sun-object: `obj = bpy.data.objects['Planet-Sun']`.
 * Type `obj.` and press `Ctrl`+`Space` in the console to get autocomplete suggestions.
 * You can select the (first) material of your object using:
   `mat = obj.material_slots[0].material`.
 * Type `mat.` and press `Ctrl`+`Space` in the console to explore the available attributes.
 You can also set them here and see their effects immediately.
 * In your script, include: